gregorwolf/SAP-NPM-API-collection/apis/instance-manager/README.md

 Property | Details
 -------- | -------
-polling_interval_millis | Defaults to 300.
+polling_interval_millis | Defaults to 300 and gets increased by 500 for every next request.
 States how many milliseconds to wait between requests in the polling phase. polling_timeout_seconds | Defaults to 120.
 Sets a limit for time (in seconds) that can be spent in polling. cache_max_items | Defaults to 500.
 States the capacity of the cache. cache_item_expire_seconds | Defaults to 600 (10 minutes).
 Number of seconds after which a cache entry expires.